mgechev/angularjs-in-patterns/README.md

   });
 });
 ```
 The example above defines new service called `foo`.
 In the `config` callback is called the method `$provide.decorator` with first argument `"foo"`, which is the name of the service, we want to decorate and second argument factory function, which implements the actual decoration. `$delegate` keeps reference to the original service `foo`.
-Using the dependency injection mechanism of AngularJS, reference to this local dependency is passed as first argument of the constructor function.
+Using the dependency injection mechanism of Angular 1, reference to this local dependency is passed as first argument of the constructor function.
 We decorate the service by overriding its method `bar`.
 The actual decoration is simply extending `bar` by invoking one more `console.log statement` - `console.log('Decorated');` and after that call the original `bar` method with the appropriate context.

 Using this pattern is especially useful when we need to modify the functionality of third party services.
 In cases when multiple similar decorations are required (like performance measurement of multiple methods, authorization, logging, etc.), we may have a lot of duplications and violate the DRY principle.
 In such cases it is useful to use [aspect-oriented programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming).
-The only AOP framework for AngularJS I'm aware of could be found at [github.com/mgechev/angular-aop](https://github.com/mgechev/angular-aop).
+The only AOP framework for Angular 1 I'm aware of could be found at [github.com/mgechev/angular-aop](https://github.com/mgechev/angular-aop).

 #### Facade